A Review of Software for Designing and Operating Quantum Networks: Software for Operating Quantum Networks

 \subsubsection{Software Implementations}

-Several software implementations of the entanglement manager have been realized as part of a broad quantum network protocol stacks.
-QNodeOS~\cite{delle_donne_operating_2025} implements a full stack operating system for quantum end-nodes on a point-to-point NV-center (or trapped ion) based network.
-The system coordinates entanglement distribution requests using a TDMA-based scheduler which aims to maximize the fidelity of the delivered pairs.
-In~\cite{dahlberg_link_2019}, the authors design and simulate a point-to-point (link layer) entanglement protocol using NetSquid~\cite{coopmans_netsquid_2021}.
-The adaptive continuous entanglement protocol (ACP) is a novel protocol which aims to minimize time to serve entanglement generation request by continuously generating link-level entanglement while adapting to network conditions.
+Several software implementations of the entanglement manager have been realized as part of a broad quantum network protocol stack.
+QNodeOS~\cite{delle_donne_operating_2025} implements a full stack operating system for quantum end nodes on a point-to-point nitrogen-vacancy (NV) center (or trapped-ion) network.
+The system coordinates entanglement distribution requests using a time division multiple access (TDMA) scheduler that aims to maximize the fidelity of the delivered pairs.
+In~\cite{dahlberg_link_2019} the authors design and simulate a point-to-point (link layer) entanglement protocol using NetSquid~\cite{coopmans_netsquid_2021}.
+The Adaptive Continuous entanglement generation Protocol is a novel protocol that aims to minimize time to serve entanglement generation requests by continuously generating link-level entanglement while adapting to network conditions.
 This protocol was implemented and evaluated in the SeQUeNCe quantum network simulator~\cite{zhan_design_2025}.
 Kozlowski et al.~\cite{kozlowski_designing_2020} implemented a virtual circuit protocol to establish links for entanglement generation coupled with entanglement tracking protocols to manage the resource.
 While the quantum wrapper protocol~\cite{ben_yoo_quantum_2024, on_experimental_2024} enables the coexistence of a quantum network with classical networks, the architecture provides broad implementations for entanglement management.
-The quantum wrapper protocol was designed and implemented on a three node network, demonstrating the transport of the quantum wrapper datagrams.
-Table~\ref{tab:ent_manager} outlines the discussed implementations.
+The quantum wrapper protocol was designed and implemented on a three-node network, demonstrating the transport of the quantum wrapper datagrams.
+Table~\ref{tab:ent_manager} outlines the implementations discussed.